CHANGE OF CONTROL SEVERANCE AGREEMENT

 (a) No Duty to Mitigate.
 The Employee shall not be required to mitigate the amount of any payment contemplated by this Agreement, nor shall any such payment be reduced by any earnings that the Employee may receive from any other source.

 (d) Choice of Law.
-The validity, interpretation, construction and performance of this Agreement shall be construed and enforced in accordance with, and the rights of the parties shall be governed by, the laws of the State of California without regard to principles of conflicts of laws.
+The validity, interpretation, construction and performance of this Agreement shall be governed by the internal substantive laws, but not the conflicts of law rules, of the State of California.

 (e) Severability.
 The invalidity or unenforceability of any provision or provisions of this Agreement shall not affect the validity or enforceability of any other provision hereof, which shall remain in full force and effect.

-(f) Withholding.
-All payments made pursuant to this Agreement will be subject to withholding of applicable income and employment taxes.
+(f) Employment Taxes.
+All payments made pursuant to this Agreement shall be subject to withholding of applicable income and employment taxes.

 (g) Counterparts.
 This Agreement may be executed in counterparts, each of which shall be deemed an original, but all of which together will constitute one and the same instrument.

-IN WITNESS WHEREOF, each of the parties has executed this Agreement, in the case of the Company by its duly authorized officer, as of the day and year set forth below.
+IN WITNESS WHEREOF, each of the parties has executed this Agreement, in the case of the Company by its duly authorized officer, as of the day and year first above written.